George Rappleyea: Scopes Trial

-They decided that biology teacher John Scopes would be a good candidate to challenge the law.
+They decided that biology teacher John T. Scopes would be a good candidate to challenge the law.
 They sent a boy to find him on the tennis court and invited him to the discussion.
 He heard the proposal and felt sympathetic to the idea.
-He admitted to having taught evolution to his students.
-Of late, this was found to be a possible fabrication.
+He admitted to having taught evolution to his students; this was later found to be a possible fabrication.

 With this agreement, Rappleyea arranged to have Scopes arrested for disobeying the Butler Law.
-When the word got out about the case, William Jennings Bryan, a very religious believer in the Bible and its creation teachings decided to volunteer to prosecute the case.
-Bryan was noted as the best orator of his day and had been a candidate for the United States presidency on three occasions.
+When the word got out about the case, William Jennings Bryan, a fundamentalist leader who had not tried a lawsuit in 25 years, volunteered to help prosecute Scopes; however he died in Dayton five days after the trial and never delivered his anticipated speech.
+Many blamed Rappleyea for Bryan's death.

 Rappleyea went to New York City to discuss the situation with the ACLU and get their financial assistance for a defending lawyer.
 When Clarence Darrow heard that Bryan was going to prosecute the case, he volunteered to be the defending lawyer.
 This set the stage for the "trial of the century".

 The trial, which started on July 21, 1925, brought in news reporters and spectators from across the country.
 The scene attracted circus performers with monkeys and an ape.
 The court house temperature was very high and the court room so full that they moved the trial outdoors at one point.
 The debate between Byran and Darrow was long and loud.
 Darrow induced Bryan to take the stand as defense witness on the Bible and they had a lively debate.

 In the end, Scopes lost the trial because he had admitted that he taught evolution and this was contrary to the law.
 The defense had wanted to appeal the decision to higher courts in order to make a challenge to the basis of the law itself, but this was rebuffed.
 Scopes was fined $100, but never paid it; although his conviction was upheld on appeal, the fine was thrown out for technical reasons.